gravitational/teleport-plugins/rfd/0002-custom-terraform-registry.md

  `sha256sum` tool)
 * A signature file containing a binary, detached GPG signature for checksum file.

-The Teleport provider release process currently produces a compressed tarball by default, and this should still be considered the primary artefact produced by the build, at least as long as Houston is expected to serve downloads of the Terraform provider.

-By analogy with the main Teleport release system, the registry-compatible provider package will be created during release _promotion_, with a build task that will:

 For each release tarball (one each for multiple release platforms - i.e.
 `linux` and `darwin`):